4HDAIRY/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 1. Vaccination required for shipping fever (respitory diesease)
 1. Animals showing any signs, symtops, suspicions or evidence of any infections disease, sickness  or  disorder  (including,  but  not  limited  to,  mange,  warts,  pinkeye,  ringworm, scabies,  foot  rot)  shall  be  barred  from  the  grounds  upon  arrival  and/or  at  any  time during the show when such is detected.
 1. All animals over 6 months of age must have no horns, horn stubs 1 inch only.
-1. Dairy Leaders and Superintendents will inspect animals for diseases and horns. 
+1. Dairy Leaders and Superintendent will inspect animals for diseases and horns. 
 1. Dairy animals will be located and tied in the 4-H Dairy Building according to instruction of the superintendents and/or the 4-H leader.
 No animal is allowed out of the stall area without being haltered and under control.  
 1. 4-H  Dairy  Barn  bedding  is  furnished.
 Exhibitors  must  bring  their  own  hay,  grain,  and water pails.
 Wash hoses must be nozzled during use.
 There will be no water tub.